Saffron Aldridge: Personal life

 After her parents' divorce at the age of eight, Aldridge grew up in North London with her mother and brothers Marc and Miles Aldridge.
 Models Lily and Ruby Aldridge are her half-sisters from Alan's second marriage in Los Angeles.

 She suffered self-doubt for many years of her career as a model, also marked by the loss of her best friend in the Marchioness disaster and by the death of her mother from ovarian cancer in 1992.
 While she was modelling, in 1993 Aldridge became pregnant with her first child, Milo, by her partner Simon Astaire.
 A year later she married media executive Toby Constantine and gave birth to her second son, Finn Constantine in 1997, but the marriage eventually led to divorce.
 In 2012, she married the financier Ian Wace.
+They separated in 2023 and subsequently divorced.